HEYDEN LAB Department of Chemical Engineering University of South Carolina

 Computer Access

-Access to personal computer strongly recommended.
-Suggested software: MS Office (outlook, Word, Excel) or equivalent.
-Some homework assignments and other handouts will be distributed by e-mail.
+Access to personal computer is expected.
+Suggested software: MS Office (outlook, Word, Excel), MathCad or equivalent.
+Some homework assignments will be distributed by e-mail.

 Research